I've Been Waiting

-"I've Been Waiting" is a song by American recording artists Lil Peep and iLoveMakonnen featuring American band Fall Out Boy.
+"I've Been Waiting" is a song by American rappers Lil Peep and iLoveMakonnen featuring American rock band Fall Out Boy.
 It was released on January 31, 2019, through Columbia Records.
 It peaked at number sixty-two on the US Billboard Hot 100 chart, becoming Lil Peep's second highest-charting song.
 It was certified Gold by the Recording Industry of America (RIAA), becoming his second Gold certification.

 Background

-According to iLoveMakonnen, the song was one of roughly twenty songs that he had worked on with Lil Peep before his death.
+According to iLoveMakonnen, the song was from an album called Diamonds that he had worked on with Lil Peep before his death.
 It began as a demo from iLoveMakonnen that Lil Peep was introduced to in July 2017 and liked.

 After Lil Peep's death in November 2017, Pete Wentz from Fall Out Boy reached out to iLoveMakonnen, offering condolences. iLoveMakonnen told Wentz that both he and Lil Peep were fans of Fall Out Boy, leading the band to collaborate on the song, which iLoveMakonnen felt was the best fit for them.
 He solicited help from more songwriters and record producers to complete the song.

-The original version of the song without Fall Out Boy was included on the Everybody's Everything compilation album.
+The original version of the song without Fall Out Boy was included on the Everybody's Everything compilation album and Diamonds.